Enron

 Whether to approve increasingly complex off-balance-sheet financing structures proposed by CFO Andrew Fastow, despite their opacity and conflict-of-interest concerns.

-The analysis below was produced from the pre-decision document only — no hindsight.
+The analysis below was produced from the pre-decision document only.
+No hindsight.
 This is what the platform would have surfaced if it had been running in 1999-06-28.

 “Enron board meeting minutes from June 1999 document the approval of CFO Andrew Fastow's role as managing partner of LJM Cayman L.P. — a special purpose entity that would transact with Enron.
 The board waived Enron's Code of Ethics specifically to permit Fastow's dual role.
 Minutes reflect no challenging questions about the inherent conflict of interest.
 Similar waivers were granted for LJM2 (October 1999) and Chewco.”